 - Tyler Walters, Dean of University Libraries, Virginia Tech University Libraries

-- Keith Webster, Incoming Dean of University Libraries, Carnegie Mellon University
+- Keith Webster, Dean of University Libraries, Carnegie Mellon University

-Barbara Preece, Director, Loyola/Notre Dame Library, who is currently serving as NISO's Chair, will serve the next term in the role as Past Chair.
-Janice Fleming, Director of Business and Planning, American Psychological Association and a former Chair of the NISO Board, will serve as NISO's Treasurer.
+Heather Reid, Senior Director, Data Services & Standards, Copyright Clearance Center, who previously served as NISO's Chair, will serve the next term in the role of Past Chair.
+Janice Fleming, Director of Business and Planning, American Psychological Association and a former Chair of the NISO Board, will continue to serve as NISO's Treasurer.
 Todd Carpenter, NISO Executive Director also serves Ex Officio on the Board as Secretary.

 NISO fosters the development and maintenance of standards that facilitate the creation, persistent management, and effective interchange of information so that it can be trusted for use in research and learning.
 To fulfill this mission, NISO engages libraries, publishers, information aggregators, and other organizations that support learning, research, and scholarship through the creation, organization, management, and curation of knowledge.
 NISO works with intersecting communities of interest and across the entire lifecycle of an information standard.
 NISO is a not-for-profit association accredited by the American National Standards Institute (ANSI).
 More information about NISO is available on its website: www.niso.org.
 For more information please contact NISO on (301) 654-2512 or via email on firstname.lastname@example.org.